konelav/writeups/GoogleCTF2019-BQ/day4.md

     Illegal instruction
     .........

-Wow, it seems like writing to `fp` do not causes any problems.
-I think it is because caller of `main()` do not use this value (his stack pointer).
+Wow, it seems like writing to `fp` does not cause any problems.
+I think it is because caller of `main()` does not use this value (his stack pointer).
 But look, writing to `ra` leads to some weird results.
 It is because program jumps to some strange address of memory which contains byte trash and not the working code.

-Now let's think what jumping address can be of out interest.
+Now let's think what jumping address can be of our interest.
 It is very desirable to jump to `0x004009d4`, for example, so execution flow enters function `sym.local_flag`, which is obviously our goal.
-The problem is, this address contains byte `0x09` which in fact is `\t` whitespace character and `scanf()` will replace it with `\0` and stop reading.
+The problem is, this address contains byte `0x09` which in fact is `'\t'` whitespace character and `scanf()` will replace it with `'\0'` and stop reading.
 We need address that do not contain any whitespace character, and not contain '\0' (except at the end, or in the high bytes).
 Let's look into `sym.local_flag` itself:

     [0x00400530]> pdf@sym.local_flag
     / (fcn) sym.local_flag 84